 Remember to keep hand sanitizers out of children's reach.
 Don't forget about travel-size bottles of sanitizer in purses, diaper bags, backpacks and cars.
 Supervise children ages 5 and younger when they use hand sanitizer.
 And when using hand sanitizer dispensers, it is important to position them in a way that won't squirt into your child's eyes.

-However, swallowing just a tiny amount of hand sanitizer can cause alcohol poisoning in children.
 Many hand sanitizers are made with alcohol or rubbing alcohol (ethanol, ethyl alcohol, or isopropanol, isopropyl alcohol).
-Alcohol poisoning symptoms include sleepiness, low blood sugar, seizures and coma, and it can be fatal.
+Alcohol poisoning symptoms include loss of balance, sleepiness, low blood sugar, seizures and coma, and it can be fatal.

 Children and adults also have been poisoned after using hand sanitizer that contained methanol (also called wood alcohol, methyl alcohol, or methylated spirits).
-It should not be used in hand sanitizer, and these products were recently
+The U.S. Food and Drug Administration (FDA) has issued

 Health experts recommend using hand sanitizer that is 60% to 95% alcohol to kill the virus that causes COVID-19.
 Drinking alcohol typically has 5% to 40% alcohol.